-If you're looking to kick off 2014 with a pledge to get healthier, fitter, or happier, we have 100 (one hundred!) easy-to-implement tips to start you on your way.
-Whether you want to exercise more, eat healthier, stress less, booze less, lose weight, quit smoking, manage money better, get more sleep, learn a new skill, or go green the hints, tips, and steps below will help, guide, and support your efforts.
-Happy new year!
+Whether it’s to exercise more, eat healthier, stress less, booze less, lose weight, quit smoking, manage money better, get more sleep, learn a new skill, or go green (phew!), these hints, tips, and steps below will help, guide, and support your efforts.
+Here’s to a happy and healthy New Year!

 Working out isn’t just for getting buff.
-Exercising results in a ton of benefits, from reducing stress and anxiety, to improving self-confidence, to enhancing cognitive function.
+Exercising results in both physical and mental benefits, from reducing stress and anxiety, to improving self-confidence, to enhancing cognitive function.
 The good news is that adding regular exercise to your day isn’t tough.
 Just use the tips below and start moving!

 3. Get motivated.

-Keep your routine on track by reminding yourself of the incredible benefits of exercising, seeking workout inspiration, or becoming an “intrinsic motivator” (someone whose drive to succeed comes from within, rather than from external factors).
-If you don’t consider yourself a natural intrinsic motivator, you can work towards becoming one with a few simple steps that include charting your progress, practicing positive self-talk, and visualizing your goals.
+Stay on track by reminding yourself of the benefits of exercising, seeking fit-spiration (it’s literally at your fingertips), or becoming an “intrinsic motivator”—someone whose drive to succeed comes from within, rather than from external factors.
+If you don’t consider yourself a natural intrinsic motivator, follow these 15 genius ways to motivate yourself that actually work.

 4. Work out first thing in the morning.

 The upsides to working out in the a.m. might just inspire night owls to become morning people!
-Exercising before breakfast has been linked to effective fat loss .
-Plus, getting your workout done first thing ensures it’s completed before the day gets away from you.
+Exercising before breakfast has been linked to effective fat loss.

 5. Work out while you work.

-Having the right tunes, working out in a group, or exercising with that special someone are great ways to make workouts more exciting.
+There are lots of great ways to make workouts more exciting—like having the right tunes, working out in a group, or exercising with that special someone.
 And as we know, time flies when you’re having fun.

 7. Make it quick.

-8. Sneak it in.
-Exercising without working out?
+Working out without working out?
 NEAT!
-Non-exercise activity thermogenesis is everyday activity that burns calories like running errands, cleaning the house, chopping veggies, traveling by foot or bicycle.
+Non-exercise activity thermogenesis is everyday activity that burns calories such as running errands, cleaning the house, chopping veggies, traveling by foot or bicycle.
 Days that you can’t make it to the gym are the perfect opportunity to up the ante NEAT-wise, whether that means taking the stairs, going on a mopping-and-vacuuming spree, or washing the car.

 9. Make a plan.